dayseanm04/Hospital-Network-Design-Project/implementation-tasks/02-Routing/02-OSPF-Optimization/02-Configure-OSPF-Costs-for-Port-Channels.md

 <img width="986" height="136" alt="F1-ASW1" src="https://github.com/user-attachments/assets/392fa824-a90c-49f8-a323-bb288aee8cc9" />

-Note: Since I configured OSPF cost of 10 for the port channels from the:
+Note: Since I configured OSPF cost of 10 for the port channels for the:
 - Access switches to the Distribution switches,
 - Distribution switches to Core Firewall,
 - Edge routers to Core Firewalls,

 Traffic from the access layer can use both the path VIA DSW1 or DSW2.

-I will adjust the cost to make DSW1 the prefered path